Chapter 20 Layers of abstraction

 • swapping back to attributes

-There comes a time when I need to admit to something that I’ve learned on the way as I was writing this book and was misused throughout.
+There comes a time when we need to admit to a mistake that crept in as this book was being written - one that was repeated throughout.

 When we were using the Mox package, we were disappointed that most packages don’t provide behaviours we could use in our tests(to mock the actual implementations).